cirosantilli/linux-cheat/kernel/makefile.md

 where `FINITRD` points to a previously constructed `initrd` that will be used to initialize the system.

-This method is used by [Minimal Linux Live](https://github.com/ivandavidov/minimal).
+This method is used by [Minimal Linux Live](https://github.com/ivandavidov/minimal), which producesa nice little `rootfs.cpio.gz`.

 The output file generated is:

     build/arch/x86/boot/image.iso

-You can then feed the generated ISO directly to QEMU:
+You can then feed the generated ISO directly to QEMU with either:

     qemu-system-x86_64 -cdrom image.iso
+    qemu-system-x86_64 -hda image.iso

+or burn it to either an USB or CD with:

+    sudo dd if=image.iso of=/dev/sdX

+Internally in 4.2, it is coded at `arch/x86/boot/Makefile`, and `syslinux`, `mkisofs` to make a ISO, and then `isohybrid` to make it bootable either from ISO or USB.

 ### Headers install